microsoft/MTC_RemoteAssistTeaching/README.md

 5. Join the Customer Teams Meeting ON `PRODLAP`
 	- Share [your external monitor] screen in the Teams Meeting
 6. Accept call from Presenter on `DEMOLAP`
-7. TODO: Annotate in Remote Assist on `DEMOLAP`
+7. Annotate in Remote Assist on `DEMOLAP` (see sample videos above)
-8. TODO: Upload file in Remote Assist on `DEMOLAP`
+8. Upload file (that you prepared above) in Remote Assist on `DEMOLAP`

 # Contributing